camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 **Pre-requisite:** The API Consumer must share its public key with the API Provider during onboarding, so the API Provider can verify the signature of the JWT assertion.

-The API Consumer selects the User Identifier.
-The User is identified by the `sub` claim in the JWT, which must be a unique identifier for the User in the Operator's system.
+The API Consumer selects the API Subject.
+The User is identified by the `sub` claim in the JWT assertion, which must uniquely identify the User in the Operator's system.
 As per the CAMARA Security and Interoperability Profile, the `sub` claim MUST be either a phone number prefixed by "tel:" or a TS.43 token prefixed by "operatortoken:".

 Example JWT assertion, which MUST be signed by the API Consumer and MAY be encrypted: